xoxzo/blog.xoxzo.com/content/Events/mwc19-barcelona-report-en.md

 ![The Next Unicorn]({filename}/images/mwc19/the_next_unicorn.jpg)

 - Light is a company that creates images from camera with special lenses.
-They showedcased the Nokia 9 PeerView and how their technology can allow you to measure depth even from a 2D photograph.
+They showcased the Nokia 9 PeerView and how their technology can allow you to measure depth even from a 2D photograph.
 The keyword is _seeing like a human sees_ from the photographs.